 Writing my mother’s lifestory was an ambitious project, but well worth the time and effort.
 Indeed, it was no burden: the process itself gave me much joy and satisfaction.
 I thought that I knew my mother well, but there was so much more I had to learn about her: especially the young woman I never knew.

 In fact, the more I discovered about my mother’s early life and times, the more respect I had for her, and the more I cherished her.

-Evelyn was an active participant in the process, even though I soon discovered that she had already forgotten many of the details of her lifestory.
-Fortunately, I remembered things she and her mother (“Nan”) had told me over the years, so I was able to fill in many of the gaps.
-Importantly, Evelyn had a large collection of old photographs and negatives, newspaper clippings and memorabilia, which we examined together and I sorted.
-It was helpful that some of the photographs were annotated or dated.
-However, many were not.
-To help identify people, places or dates for some of the photographs, especially the wartime ones, I did a lot of research online and at the Queensland State Library, and I even arranged for my mother and I to meet one of my mother’s wartime colleagues (after 60 years!).
+Importantly, Evelyn had a large collection of photographs and negatives, newspaper clippings and memorabilia, which together we examined, discussed, and I sorted.
+Some of the photographs were annotated, some were dated, but many were neither annotated nor dated.
+Evelyn was able to tell me a little about some of them.
+After I left full-time employment in 2007, I had time and opportunity to conduct the research needed to identify people, places or dates for some of the photographs, especially the wartime ones.
+During 2007-2008, I did a lot of research online and at the State Library of Queensland, and I even arranged for Evelyn to meet one of her wartime colleagues (after 60 years!).